massgov/mds-terraform-common/webhook-converters/github-to-teams/README.md

 See a [card example](./lambda/docs/card-example.json) for a complete JSON that could be used in the above visual designer.

 **@TODO:** Provide an NPM command to generate an example card, so that we don't have to manually sync it with code.

+## Lambda URL

+Configuration of a lambda URL is not available in the 2.x version of the AWS provider.
+So, you must configure it manually in order to invoke the lambda through its URL.